Mass media in Serbia: Radio broadcasting

 Radio Belgrade started operating in 1929 as a state enterprise.
-The earlier local radio stations appeared after World War Two – the first one in Zaječar in 1944 – and started growing since the 1960s.
+The earlier local radio stations appeared after the Second World War, the first one in Zaječar in 1944, and started growing since the 1960s.
 They were funded by local governments and set up with the expertise of Radio Beograd, as part of the media instruments of local governments, together with local newspapers and later TV stations.

 Commercial radio stations were established only in the 1990s.
-A precursors was Studio B, set up in 1970 by the journalists of Borba (back then the Communist Party's newspaper), based on the model of western radio stations, with a lot of music and some short local news programmes focusing on everyday life's issues and how to solve them – as opposed to the much more establishment-style (top-down and politics-focused) of Radio Belgrade.
+A precursors was Studio B, set up in 1970 by the journalists of Borba, based on the model of western radio stations, with music and short local news programmes focusing on issues of daily lives and how to solve them.
 Its style found a country-wide success.

-The 1990s saw the explosion of free radios: between 500 and 700 operated throughout the country at that time, most of them without licenses.
-The biggest radios (including Radio Belgrade) remained under government control.
-Private stations worked as alternative sources of news.
-Radio B92 gained a special prominence in this period: starting as an experimental youth initiative in Belgrade in 1989, it conquered its audience with irony and mockery, developing from an underground project to the most prominent alternative media, promoting liberal and humanistic spirit and antiwar and anti-nationalist orientation.
+Radio B92 started as an experimental youth initiative in Belgrade in 1989.
+It conquered its audience with irony and mockery, developing from an underground project to the most prominent alternative media, promoting a liberal and humanistic spirit, an anti-war, and anti-nationalist orientation.
 The government closed it down four times, but every time it gathered even stronger support.
 B92 also spurred the growth of a network of independent radios (ANEM), re-broadcasting B92 news programmes together with locally produced contents.
 The role of B92 in fostering free media won it the MTV Free Your Mind award in 1998, together with many other awards.

-The 2002 Broadcasting Law ended the 1990s legislative chaos in the radio field.
-Frequences and licenses' allocations were completed only five years later.
-Altogether, 277 licences were issued: 3 channels for the public service provider Radio Belgrade, and 5 nationwide private stations (Radio B92 - later renamed Play Radio, Radio S which recently became Radio S1, Radio Index - recently renamed Radio S2, Roadstar Radio which became Radio Hit FM, and Radio Fokus which is now defunct); 37 regional radios, and 235 local ones.
-Yet, regulation did not solve all problems of the radio sector.
-The market remains overcrowded, with many small outlets competing for an equally small advertising market.
-Only 4% of the advertisement expenses were devoted to radio ads in 2009 (TV got 59%).
-The press received six times more advertisement expenses.

 There are currently 220 radio stations in Serbia.
 Out of these, seven are radio stations with national coverage, including three of public broadcaster Radio Television of Serbia (Radio Belgrade 1, Radio Belgrade 2/Radio Belgrade 3 and Radio Belgrade 202), and four private ones (Radio S1, Radio S2, Play Radio, and Radio Hit FM).
 Also, there are 49 regional stations and 162 local stations.